jeremy-simeon/kata-engie/README.md

 ## Exercice 2

-The website should provide a endpoint that returns a geojson file with building consumptions calculated.
+The website should provide an endpoint that returns a geojson file with building consumptions calculated.

 The front will display the colors of the buildings according to the consumption.